sallysparrow/cmu-mlip-model-testing-lab/README.md

 To receive credit, walk your TA through the following:

-- [ ] **Set up & Log your run to W&B**, create 2 slices with the filters, & generate bar chart visualizations of accuracy.
+- [ ] **Set up and log your run to W&B**, create 2 slices with filters, and generate bar chart visualizations of accuracy.
-- [ ] **Analyse your slices & their accuracies** and explain to the TA what insights you gained from each.
-Answer if accuracy can be misleading as an evaluation metric & why slicing data helps.
+- [ ] **Analyze your slices and their accuracies**, explain the insights you gained, and answer: *Why can accuracy be misleading, and why is slicing useful?*
-- [ ] **Create 3 more slices & generate 10 synthetic test cases** using an LLM for one new slice.
+- [ ] **Create 3 additional slices and generate 10 synthetic test cases** using an LLM for one new slice.

-Hints: For the slices you create, you should be able to justify why you want to create them and demonstrate what you have observed for the created slices.
+Hints: For the slices you create, you should be able to justify why you want to create them and demonstrate what you observed for each.

 ## Getting started
 - Clone the starter code from this [Git repository](https://github.com/nikitachaudharicodes/cmu-mlip-model-testing-lab).